Prologue – All Things Definitional

 - We all want to be terribly British and awkwardly shake hands and move on.
 So the Company will try and determine any Dispute within 24 hours.
 For this it depends upon the cooperation of Users, so has the absolute right to impose deadlines at any stage of the Dispute Resolution Process.

 - Any and all matters in relation to the gigl Platform are subject exclusively to English law.
-If the dispute resolution process (below) isn’t successful we’ll see you (exclusively) in the English High Court in London, where prancing around in wigs and gowns is socially acceptable.
+If the dispute resolution process (below) isn’t successful we’ll see you (exclusively) in the English High Court in London.

 - We hope it doesn’t come to this but each party will provide the contact details of a firm of England-based solicitors (who documents can be formally served upon) upon demand.